Indre-V/speedy-py/README.md

 ### Introduction Section

 The program is run, terminal window displays the main menu of the typing speed test application.
-It prints the game logo followed by a numbered list of options using [Colorama]("https://pypi.org/project/colorama/").
+It prints the game logo in yellow using [Colorama]("https://pypi.org/project/colorama/") followed by a numbered list of options

 ![Terminal Intro](docs/terminal-intro.png)

 ### Options menu

-The menu continously displays options list using the loop.
+The menu continuously displays options list using the loop.
 To continue using the application, the user is prompted to choose one of the options from 1 to 6.
 Following the user's selection, the function verifies the input to make sure it is within the permitted range of possibilities.
 An error message asking the user to select the correct option is presented if the input is invalid.
 The related action linked to the selected choice is carried out if the input is valid.
 This functionality ensures seamless navigation through the application's features and facilitates user interaction.

 <details><summary><b>Options Menu Functionality</b></summary>